 - A&M Records v.
 Napster.
 Drafted influential neutral amicus brief on behalf of Digital Media Association in major P2P copyright litigation.

 Andrew regularly receives global, national and regional recognition as a leading litigator.
 In 2014 the California State Bar honored him with the Vanguard Award for his contributions to IP law and in 2017 the National Law Journal honored him as an “IP Trailblazer.”
-He is also ranked among the leading lawyers for Intellectual Property—Trademark, Copyright, and Trade Secrets by Chambers USA and Chambers Global in California and by World Trademark Review as one of the top 10 trademark litigators in the U.S. and one of the top six in California and was recently named a global leader in the private practice of trademark law.
+Andrew is also ranked among the leading lawyers for Intellectual Property—Trademark, Copyright, and Trade Secrets by Chambers USA and Chambers Global in California.
+He is also listed by World Trademark Review as one of the top 10 trademark litigators in the U.S., one of the top six in California and was recently named a global leader in the private practice of trademark law.
 Andrew has also been highlighted for his work in Intellectual Property – Copyright by The Legal 500.